CuSynth/DL_course/assignments/assignment1/README.md

 # Assignment 1

-K-neariest neighbor and Linear classifier
+K-nearest neighbor and Linear classifier

 ## Part 1

-Binary and multiclass implementation of KNN class and appropriate metrics
+Binary and multi-class implementation of KNN class and appropriate metrics

 ## Часть 2